suomiton/konficurator/README.md

 - **Architecture**: Follow SOLID principles and established patterns
 - **Type Safety**: Use TypeScript with strict mode enabled
+- **WASM Integration**: When adding parsing features, consider whether they belong in the WASM core or TypeScript layer
 - **Error Handling**: Implement comprehensive error boundaries and user feedback
 - **Testing**: Add unit tests for new functionality and integration tests for workflows
-- **Documentation**: Update relevant docs in the `docs/` directory
+- **Documentation**: Update relevant docs in the `docs/` directory and WASM module README
-- **Performance**: Maintain optimization targets and build efficiency
+- **Performance**: Maintain optimization targets and build efficiency, especially for WASM modules
 - **Accessibility**: Ensure responsive design and mobile compatibility
 - **Security**: Follow client-side security best practices

 ### Code Quality Standards

 - Follow the existing code style and architecture patterns
 - Add JSDoc comments for new public methods and interfaces
 - Ensure TypeScript compilation passes without errors or warnings
+- For WASM development, follow Rust best practices and add comprehensive tests
-- Test with both JSON and XML files of varying complexity
+- Test with both JSON, XML, and environment files of varying complexity
 - Verify responsiveness on different screen sizes and devices
 - Validate error handling scenarios and recovery flows
+- Ensure WASM modules build successfully and integrate properly with TypeScript

 ### Reporting Issues